22 Reasons Trees in Cities Keep Us Healthy and Save Us Money

 5. Treescaped streets improve business.

-Businesses on treescaped streets show 12% higher income streams, which is often the essential competitive edge needed for main street store success, versus competition from plaza discount store prices.
+Businesses on treescaped streets show 12 percent higher income streams, which is often the essential competitive edge needed for main street store success, versus competition from plaza discount store prices.

 6. Trees improve drainage infrastructure.

-Trees absorb the first 30% of most precipitation through their leaf system, allowing evaporation back into the atmosphere.
+Trees absorb the first 30 percent of most precipitation through their leaf system, allowing evaporation back into the atmosphere.
 This moisture never hits the ground.
-Another percentage (up to 30%) of precipitation is absorbed back into the ground and taken in and held onto by the root structure, then absorbed and then transpired back to the air.
+Another percentage (up to 30 percent) of precipitation is absorbed back into the ground and taken in and held onto by the root structure, then absorbed and then transpired back to the air.
 Some of this water also naturally percolates into the ground water and aquifer.
 Storm water runoff and flooding potential to urban properties is therefore reduced.